 - High-quality seafood

-- Fruit (in small amounts)
+- Fruit (in moderation)

 Anti-inflammatory Diet